pycage/shellfish/doc/tutorial/ui-animations.md

 ### Parallel Animations

-The element {@link mid.ParallelAnimation} runs a number of child animations simultaneously.
+The element {@link html.ParallelAnimation} runs a number of child animations simultaneously.

 ```
 Document {